 Now that we have thoroughly examined the importance of IGF-1, HGH and Growth Factors, let’s explore some of the other essential hormones as related to the quantity and quality of the stem cells in our bodies, and to the total hormone supplementation/replacement therapy program.

-Another key hormone, Pregnenolone, promotes the proliferation of human stem cells (also called progenitor cells), making Pregnenolone vital to both stem-cell therapy and the total hormone replacement/supplementation therapy program.
+Another key hormone, Pregnenolone, promotes the proliferation of human stem cells (also called progenitor cells), making Pregnenolone vital to both stem cell replacement therapy and the total hormone replacement/supplementation therapy program.

 Finally, we must consider melatonin, which behaves as a preconditioning agent that increases the survival of stem cells.
 Using melatonin for pretreatment of stem cells may represent a new a new safer approach to improving the beneficial effects of stem-cell therapy administered to solid organs, as appeared to be the case following an intraparenchymal injection of melatonin into an ischemic kidney.
 (The kidney was considered ischemic because of a deficient supply of blood as a result of an obstructed inflow of arterial blood to the organ.)

-With each passing day, more innovative and exciting research takes place in the groundbreaking field of stem-cell therapy.
-To be sure, the findings will only proliferate, reinforcing our existing knowledge that bio-identical hormones all play an essential role in maintaining the quantity and quality of the stem cells in our bodies.
+With each passing day, more innovative and exciting research takes place in the groundbreaking field of stem cell rejuvenation therapy.
+To be sure, the findings will only proliferate, reinforcing our existing knowledge that bio identical hormonal treatment all play an essential role in maintaining the quantity and quality of the stem cells in our bodies.